vngonugondla/NYT-Connections-Solver/README.md

-# CS4650 Final Project: LLM-based NYT Connections Solver
+# LLM-based NYT Connections Solver

 This repository contains code for a NYT Connections solver that leverages Large Language Models (LLMs) with different prompting strategies and decoding methods.

-## Project Overview
+## Overview

-This project explores the effectiveness of different LLM approaches for solving NYT Connections game.
+This repository explores the effectiveness of different LLM approaches for solving NYT Connections game.
 It compares zero-shot, one-shot, and few-shot prompting strategies combined with different decoding methods (greedy and beam search) to determine the most effective combination.

 ## Repository Structure